 A brick and mortar shop can have quite a few benefits to consider.
 Here are some:

 - Foot Traffic: With a physical location, you’ll likely be able to gain business through spontaneous foot traffic.
-This can help you attract new customers and in turn, more sales, without the need for advertising.
+This can help you attract new customers and in turn, more sales, without the need for DTC advertising.

-- Instant Customer Satisfaction: People that shop at physical locations can get instant satisfaction.
+- Instant Customer Satisfaction: People who shop at physical locations can get instant satisfaction.
 This typically occurs because they go home with the products they want the same day compared to waiting for them to ship.

 - Staff and Personnel: Most brick-and-mortar businesses have some kind of staff and/or personnel that can help clients in their shopping experiences.
 They can explain products and also recommend others, answer questions, and more.